adammathes/neko/README.md

 ## Huh?

-I decided I didn't like the [old version that was python and mongo](https://github.com/adammathes/neko_v1) so rewrote the backend in Go and sql and wanted to learn some Go.
-So assume the code is bad since I don't know what I'm doing.
+I decided I didn't like the [old version that was python and mongo](https://github.com/adammathes/neko_v1) so rewrote it.
+I wanted to learn some Go.
+So assume the code is bad since I don't know what I'm doing even more so than normal.

 The javascript frontend is still the same, I might rewrite that too since it's old backbone.js code.

-Uh, this is not very easy to use/setup/or anything.
+This is not very easy to use/setup/or anything.
+Sorry!
 Consider it WIP.

 ## Installation